April 2018 missile strikes against Syria: Aftermath

 According to Syrian state television, Syrian air defenses intercepted missiles that targeted Shayrat Airbase "late Monday night" (16 April); however, the Pentagon spokesman said the US military was not active at the time, while an Israeli military spokesman declined to comment.
 Hezbollah's media unit claimed Syrian air defenses had also intercepted three missiles which targeted Al-Dumayr Military Airport; a commander in the regional military alliance backing the government told Reuters that it was a false alarm and part of an "electronic attack" by Israel and the US on the Syrian radar system.

 According to Jane's IHS, on 25 April 2018, the Russian Ministry of Defence (MoD) "appeared to contradict" the MoD's earlier 16 April account, and was now stating that 22 (rather than 32) missiles hit their targets, that 66 (rather than 71) were intercepted, and those other incoming missiles had suffered technical malfunctions.
 According to Russia, 46 missiles were intercepted in five areas of the capital of Syria and Duvali, Dumayr, Blai, and Mazzeh nearby airfields, and 20 missiles were intercepted in three areas of the Homs air defense zone.
 The MoD did agree that the U.S. hit all three of the publicly targeted sites.
 The MoD also displayed remnants of SCALP and Storm Shadow missiles purportedly shot down; Jane's stated that "The missile remnants it displayed could have come from missiles that hit their targets or failed in a previous attack".
 Russian government sources claimed they had recovered as duds one Tomahawk and one 'precision air launched' missile, and would study them to improve their own weapons systems; the US denied the claims as "absurd".

 On 21 April, the OPCW Fact-Finding Mission visited a site in Douma to collect samples, and on 25 April visited a second site in Douma to collect further samples.
 The team also interviewed people related to incident in Damascus.
 On 4 May, the OPCW announced that the initial deployment of the Fact-Finding Mission in Douma was complete.
 Analysis of the samples may take at least three to four weeks.

 Statements and reactions

 The Syrian state media called the attack a "flagrant violation of international law".

+Domestic reaction

+Within Syria the strikes, and the response of Syria's air defence units, was seen as a victory for the Government of President Assad.
+Crowds gathered in the streets of Damascus the following morning to celebrate what they said was the success of the Syrian Army.